oktadev/okta-blog/_source/_posts/2021-10-22-angular-graphql.md

 }
 ```

-The function `updateCharacters()` uses the `CharacterService` to obtain a list of characters from the server.
+The function `updateCharacters()` uses the `CharactersService` to obtain a list of characters from the server.
 The functions `onPrevious()` and `onNext()` are callbacks that can be used to page through the results.
 Now, open `src/app/browse/browse.component.html` and copy the following contents into it.

 {% raw %}
 ```html